island-rush/K3Fall2019/README.md

 node server
 ```

-Please note that after building the client, only the ./client/build directory is needed for the frontend.
+Please note that the web.config is currently being used to configure the environment to run on the Azure Cloud.

 ## Built With